Uniform Feasibility For Smoothed Backup Control Barrier Functions: Background

 We can replace the safety constraint of \eqref{eq:safetyfilter} with:

-with an $\alpha_i \in \classK$ for CBF and a $\gamma_i \in \classKK$ for eCBF.
-While \eqref{eq:BCBF_condition} is sufficient for safety\footnote{Technically, discretization yields a relaxation of the original safe set.
-While it is possible to shift the safety guarantee to $\hat{\Bc}$ by tightening constraints against imperfections emerging from discretization \cite{gurriet2020scalable}, we skip these details here to keep the focus on the merits of the approach presented.} \cite{he2025predictive}, its feasibility depends on whether $\hat b$ can be certified as a CBF or an eCBF.
+with $\alpha_i \in \classK$ for the CBF case and a $\gamma_i \in \classKK$ for the eCBF case.
+While constraints \eqref{eq:BCBF_condition} are sufficient for safety\footnote{Technically, discretization yields a relaxation of the original safe set.
+While it is possible to shift the safety guarantee to $\hat{\Bc}$ by tightening constraints against imperfections emerging from discretization \cite{gurriet2020scalable}, we skip these details here to keep the focus on the merits of the approach presented.} \cite{he2025predictive}, their feasibility depends on whether $\hat b$ can be certified as a CBF or an eCBF.

-{Our main goal in this paper} is to obtain feasibility guarantees for CBF-based controllers such as \eqref{eq:safetyfilter} when the safety constraint is constructed as smoothened inner approximation of pointwise minimum of subconstraint functions.
+Our main goal in this paper is to obtain feasibility guarantees for the safety constraint of CBF-based controllers such as \eqref{eq:safetyfilter} when the constraint is constructed as smoothed inner approximation of pointwise minimum of subconstraint functions.
 In the next section we set up this problem for a general setting and provide solutions for two separate cases: first, when the set $\hat \Bc$ is compact (using Theorem~\ref{theo:converse_compact}); then for a general case (using Theorem~\ref{theo:converse}).
 Finally, we will investigate how these conditions translate back to the BCBF framework in Section~\ref{sec:backup}.